What is Kanban? Methods, types, & benefits

 ProofHub is an all-in-one project management and team collaboration tool, where you can set up Kanban boards with ease.
 Instead of me praising ProofHub which may sound biased, let me show you a review by a user.

-ProofHub is literally everything that you want for scaling your project management.
+ProofHub is everything that you want for scaling your project management.

 • Identify bottlenecks – You can analyze workflow with ease and spot any bottlenecks early.
-This will help you in taking quick remedial actions and ensure the timely completion of tasks.
+Consequently, this will help you take quick remedial actions and ensure the timely completion of tasks.

 • Delegate tasks efficiently – While assigning tasks to your team members you will have complete control over the start date and due date.
 Further, wide visibility will help you to manage workload distribution.

 • Create a custom workflow – Map out the flow of tasks throughout an entire project.
-You can use them to track the progress and keep your entire team on the same page.
+Additionally, you can use them to track the progress and keep your entire team on the same page.

 Moreover, ProofHub provides you with the added advantage of having a minimum learning curve.
 Your team members can get on board with ease.